A typical starting salary for Special Education is $36,198. This will improve should you choose a school with the highest paid graduates.

 Urbana University is among your best bets if you want to study Special Education.
 Urbana, Ohio is situated in a peaceful, tranquil, countryside area.

+Parents, you'll be glad to learn we feel Urbana University has a comparatively low crime rate.
 The average scholarship granted to first-year students is $12,876 with 85.0% of first-year students getting some type of scholarship.
-Urbana University offers grad degree programs for students who want to carry on after earning a bachelor's degree.
 The scorecard offers a good overview of Urbana University.

 University of Toledo is a good decision for students pursuing a Special Education degree.
-Want a sizable student body?
-This institution has over 20,000 students on campus.
+Toledo, Ohio is an excellent area for college students who like the fast-paced urban lifestyle.